jorge-gx/js-calculator/README.md

 # js-calculator
-a quick calculator using js, html, css
+a quick calculator using js, html, css -- IN PROGRESS